 - your child seems lethargic (sleepy) or very irritable (cranky)

-- your child has redness and swelling behind his ear, or his ear seems to be sticking out
+- your child has redness and swelling behind their ear

-- your child develops a rash, puffy face, or puffy lips while taking the antibiotic
+- your child develops a rash, a puffy face or puffy lips while taking the antibiotic.

-- The infection can be caused by bacteria or viruses.
+- The infection can occur because of bacteria or viruses.